 Read Compassion's Curative Power by Emma Seppala, PhD, the associate director of The Center for Compassion and Altruism Research and Education at the School of Medicine.
 Compassion offers tremendous health benefits and Seppala cites a study about the science behind compassion's health impact.

 The Mathematics & Statistics Library is merging with Falconer Biology Library.
 The merged library will be located in Falconer’s space in Herrin Hall (3rd floor, diagonally across from Bldg.
 380).
 More information is available on the Math/Stat and Biology Library Merger Web Page.

-In August, approximately 68,000, files representing nearly 600 items were accessioned into the Stanford Digital Repository (SDR).
-These materials include -- but are not limited to -- items from the correspondence from Athanasius Kircher, Stanford historical photographs, and the journal of the Gorilla Foundation.
+In November, approximately 80,000, files representing nearly 630 items were accessioned into the Stanford Digital Repository (SDR).
+These materials include -- but are not limited to -- items from the Gaihozu Maps, TRAIL Maps and the Jarndyce Collection.

 The Stanford Media Preservation Lab (SMPL) has completed installation of audio and video digitization equipment in its new facilities at 425 Broadway in Redwood City, and has resumed all services.
 We're 100% back to work, supporting researcher access to SUL's world-class collections of sound recordings and moving images.